 Shane is a past participant on both the Permaculture Foundation and the Healthy Eating courses.
 Born and resident in The Scottish Borders, Shane brings local knowledge and experience to the Board of Trustees.

-Karen is an entrepreneur with a wealth of experience in creating and supporting enterprise and is actively involved in many groups seeking to promote equality and diversity.
+Karen, co-founder of Abundant Borders, is an entrepreneur with a wealth of experience in creating and supporting enterprise and is actively involved in many groups seeking to promote equality and diversity.

 Karen completed her Permaculture Design Certificate in 2013 and is supporting Abundant Borders on a voluntary basis as Chief Officer.

-Annie has a strong background in public policy and community development and inclusion programmes.
+Annie, co-founder of Abundant Borders, has a strong background in public policy and community development and inclusion programmes.
 Most recently Annie was General Manager at Comrie Croft with responsibility for all aspects of business management and development.

 Annie is a keen grower and passed her permaculture design certificate in 2013 and is currently creating a forest garden in her own home in The Scottish Borders.
-Annie also teaches yoga and is a qualified massage therapist and a Director with Reforesting Scotland.
+Annie also teaches yoga and is a qualified massage therapist and is a former Director with Reforesting Scotland.

-Annie is supporting Abundant Borders on a voluntary basis as Treasurer and managing the administration of the organisation.
+Annie is supporting Abundant Borders on a voluntary basis as Treasurer and by managing the administration of the organisation.

 Over the past 40 years, Graham has amassed a huge amount of knowledge in permaculture, renewables and sustainable business.